mukulhase/WebWhatsapp-Wrapper/README.md

 - Instantiate driver and set username

-` driver = WhatsAPIDriver(username="mkhase") `
+` driver = WhatsAPIDriver("mkhase") `

-- Scan QR (username.png stored in the same directory after running command)
+- If the module is to be used as part of a script, and you need an image of the QR code, run the firstrun method.
+This saves the QR as username.png in, stored in the same directory after running command.

 ` driver.firstrun() `

+If not, you can skip the above step, and directly scan the QR with your phone.

-- And now, the fun part, sending messages
+- And now, the fun part, sending messages.

 ` driver.send_message(contact, message,[ entry]) `

+If the entry parameter is not given, and there are multiple contacts which match the contact argument, they are returned as a list.
+To choose an entry out of the list, call the function, with the index of the contact as entry argument.

 - Viewing unread messages